FabricioBattaglia/Moment-of-Muscle/README.md

 ## Task Allocation

-Wanyea Barbel - As a user, I want to be able to add and view postings on the job board.
+Wanyea Barbel - Send user's job to Firebase to be pulled from for job board

 Mitchell Wise - Setup Firestore, so users can see other users data.
 (Working)